 Is Pontoon Insurance Required?

-If you finance the purchase of a pontoon boat, your lender will likely require you to purchase collision and comprehensive coverage.
+If you finance the purchase of a pontoon boat, your lender is likely to require you to purchase collision and comprehensive coverage.
 Most states do not require insurance on pontoons, but some may require some level of liability coverage when the pontoon is on the water.

 Be sure to learn about the laws in your state.